christinalavingia/Friend-Finder/README.md

 Because this is a full front and backend app, Express is used to help route files from the client-side to the server-side and back.

 Locally, a user would have to install Node and run $ node server.js to kick-start a server, interact with the page at localhost:8080, and have data persist between different submissions.
 The app is served, now, in Heroku so anyone with the Heroku link can take advantage of its servers to handle this in a more user-friendly way.

+The app is pre-configured with sample data (starring "The Office" characters Jim, Pam and Dwight).
+This will allow any user to receive a functional experience upon first survey submission.